2025 Solar Incentives Guide for Newberry, SC - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-The easiest way to learn more about how the new Clean Energy Credit will apply to you is to reach out to your local Newberry solar panel company with your questions.
+The easiest way to learn more about how the new Clean Energy Credit will apply to you is to reach out to your local Newberry solar panel installers with your questions.

 State & Local Solar Incentives